gramener/gramex/gramex/apps/guide/tutorials/dashboards/README.md

 way to filter through data.
 This tutorials deals with adding such interactivity with Gramex.

-After finishing this tutorial, you will:

-* have a better understanding of [FormHandler](../../formhandler/) tables,
-* be able to create visual elements that react to changes in the data.

 ## Requirements

 This tutorial assumes that you have gone through the